slatedocs/slate/README.md

 The ControlShift Labs API documentation uses slate - a middleman static site template of sorts for API documentation.
 This repo forks middleman's existing repo - the recommended means of getting started.

-A few things to note:
+A few things to note when making updates:

-* This branch is based on the tag v1.3.2
+* This branch is based on the v1.3.2 release (tag)
 * The only files you should need to edit are `index.html.md` and the `*.md` files in the includes folder.
 One can safely ignore everything else.

+A few notes when editing/updating code examples:

+* Our audience includes very junior developers and even non-coders, attempting to pull content into their WISIWYG CRM pages.
+* All examples and JS should be exceedingly basic, with generally linear control flows, and extremly easy to follow.

 ## Extracting Webhook Documentation